 So, rather appropriately some might say, Tottenham only became part of London on 1 April 1965.
 What this means of course is that they’ve never won the League as a London club, and Arsenal were the first London club to do the Double!
 And also the second and third.

-On 20 September another Spurs fan materialised to claim (see comments) that Tottenham has been part of London since 1857!
+After I’d written this another Spurs fan materialised to claim (see comments) that Tottenham has been part of London since 1857!
 Obviously he is wrong.
 It is true that the ‘London postal district’, which included everything within about 12 miles of St Paul’s, was instigated in 1857, but that was just for the Post Office.
-It also included Romford in Essex and various places that were and still remain in Surrey and other counties.
+It included Tottenham, but also various places that were and still remain in Surrey and other counties.
 Nothing whatsoever to do with when any boundaries changed or new administrations were formed.
 Straw-clutching.
 If straw-clutching were an Olympic event the Totts would win every time.

 For further detail please do a web search for London Government Act 1963, Middlesex, Local Government Act 1888, etc. It’s all out there.